 Answer: Wiring has been installed throughout your unit for the solar package Airstream is currently using.
 For more information on solar packages, you may wish to contact your Airstream dealer.
+Also, see Solar System on page 5-16.

-3. What type of batteries are in my Airstream?
+3. What type of batteries are in an Airstream?